Hong Kong Journalists Association

-The Hong Kong Journalists Association (香港記者協會) is a Hong Kong association that represents journalists in Hong Kong.
+The Hong Kong Journalists Association is a Hong Kong association that represents journalists in Hong Kong.
 Established in 1968, the association acts as a trade union for journalists by seeking to improve working conditions for them and further works to aid journalists by striving to remove barriers journalists face when gathering news.
 HKJA also serves as a channel for individuals to file complaints when unethical reporting in local media is observed.

 The association has been chaired by Selina Cheng since June 2024.